 The hard work, money and commitment that have so far been invested in

 developing this new technology has proved its feasibility.
 But more needs to be done.
-10% of the funds raised through donations will be allocated to finishing clinical tests and meeting local and overseas regulatory standards such as C.E. mark, TGA & FDA approval etc. The remaining 90% will go towards manufacturing, production and distribution.
-Our efforts together with your commitment and donations will bring the Cardio Link™ Sensor technology quickly and successfully to Australian and global communities.
+10% of the funds raised through investments and other contributions will be allocated to completing clinical trials and meeting local and overseas regulatory standards such as C.E. mark, TGA & FDA approval etc. The remaining 90% will go towards manufacturing, production and distribution.
+Our efforts together with your commitment and contribution will bring the Cardio Link™ Sensor technology quickly and successfully to Australian and global communities.

 Project Phase Statement (State of progress toward a minimally viable product)